- February 17, 2025

 - Include signature lines – Ensure both parties sign and date the agreement for legal enforceability.

-Alternatively, businesses can use a vendor agreement template to streamline contract creation while ensuring compliance with best practices.
+Alternatively, businesses can use a vendor contract template to streamline contract creation while ensuring compliance with best practices.

 How to end a contract with a vendor?